jpabadir/pace-c/documentation/report.md

 FR10.
 The Admin will publicly host the form (by embedding the form within their website via iFrame) for Mentee registration.

 FR11.
 Account registration for Mentors requires a unique email address, and a password.
-To register an account successfully, the email must not be associated to a pre-existing account but must match with an email used in the mentorship form (which will be accessbile through email invite).
+To register an account successfully, the email must not be associated to a pre-existing account but must match with an email used in the mentorship form (which will be accessible through email invite).
 If the entered email has not been associated to a form, an error message directing the user to fill out a form will be displayed.

 FR12.
 An email will be sent to the address provided in account registration.
 The user must click that link to be able to login to their account.